argoproj/argo-cd/docs/user-guide/private-repositories.md

 !!! warning "This does not work for Kustomize remote bases or custom plugins"
     For Kustomize support, see [#827](https://github.com/argoproj/argo-cd/issues/827).

-(2) You can add the Git service's hostname to the `/etc/ssh/ssh_known_hosts` in each Argo CD deployment and disables cert validation for Git SSL URLs.
-For more information see
-[example](https://github.com/argoproj/argo-cd/tree/master/examples/known-hosts) which demonstrates how `/etc/ssh/ssh_known_hosts` can be customized.

-!!! note
-    The `/etc/ssh/ssh_known_hosts` should include Git host on each Argo CD deployment as well as on a computer where `argocd repo add` is executed.
-After resolving issue
-    [#1514](https://github.com/argoproj/argo-cd/issues/1514) only `argocd-repo-server` deployment has to be customized.

 ## Declarative Configuration